grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** That makes me wonder... what should happen when I press "0" again at this stage?

 **Johnny:** Good catch, that is what these examples are for -- they make our thinking concrete.
-As Ken Pugh says: “Often the complete understanding of a concept does not occur until someone tries to use the concept".
+As Ken Pugh says: "Often the complete understanding of a concept does not occur until someone tries to use the concept".
 We would normally put it on a TODO list, because it is part of a different story, but as we are done with this one, let's move straight to the story about displaying entered digits.
 How about it, Jane?

 **Jane:** Agree.

 ### **In order to** see what numbers I am currently operating on, **As a** tax payer, **I want** the calculator to display the values I enter

 **Johnny:** Let's begin with the case raised by Benjamin.
-What should happen when I input “0" multiple times after I have only “0" on the display?
+What should happen when I input "0" multiple times after I have only "0" on the display?

-**Jane:** Just one “0" should be displayed
+**Jane:** Just one "0" should be displayed

 **Johnny:** Do you mean this?